Updated on July 15, 2021

 An exception was created under California law, however by Estate of Heggstad (1993) 16 Cal.App.4th 943.
 Where it is clear that the decedent’s intent was to include the assets as part of trust property, there is a judicial means of transferring the property into the trust.

 Our attorneys at Schorr Law are experienced in dealing with real estate issues that arise out of probate and trust controversies.
-If you have a question about your matter, please contact or (310) 954-1877.
+Are you looking for a probate attorney in Los Angeles?
+We have the professional real estate attorneys in California.
+Contact Us by calling at 310-954-1877 or email us to schedule a consult.